Jihan Wu

-Jihan Wu (吳忌寒; born 1986) is a Chinese billionaire cryptocurrency entrepreneur.
+Jihan Wu (吳忌寒; born 1986) is a Chinese-born Singaporean billionaire cryptocurrency entrepreneur.
 Together with Micree Zhan, he co-founded Bitmain in 2013, which has become the world's largest computer chip company for bitcoin mining, with US$2.5 billion in revenue in 2017.
 He is a leading supporter of Bitcoin Cash, a hard fork of bitcoin created in 2017 with increased transaction capacity.
 He topped Forbes' 2020 World’s Billionaires List as one of the five youngest billionaires in Asia.
+He is the owner of Le Freeport.

 Early life and career

 Wu was born in 1986 in Chongqing, China.
-After graduating from Chongqing Nankai Secondary School, he entered Peking University, where he earned dual degrees in economics and psychology in 2009.
+After graduating from Chongqing Nankai Secondary School, he entered Peking University, earning dual degrees in economics and psychology in 2009.

-After college, Wu worked as a financial analyst for a private equity firm.
-In May 2011, he discovered bitcoin and raised 100,000 yuan from family and friends to purchase 900 bitcoins.
-He and fellow bitcoin enthusiast Chang Jia (长铗) founded Babite (巴比特), China's first bitcoin community site.
-In late 2011, he was the first to translate Satoshi Nakamoto's bitcoin white paper into Chinese.
+After graduating from university, Wu worked as a financial analyst for a private equity firm.
+In May 2011, he discovered Bitcoin and raised 100,000 yuan (US$15,373 as of 2011) from family and friends to purchase 900 bitcoins.
+He and fellow Bitcoin enthusiast Chang Jia (长铗) founded Babite (巴比特), China's first Bitcoin community site.
+In late 2011, he was the first to translate Satoshi Nakamoto's Bitcoin white paper into Chinese.

-In 2012, Wu invested in the bitcoin mining company ASICMINER, one of the first company produced ASIC that is used to mine Bitcoin worldwide which was co-founded by Friedcat (烤猫).
+In 2012, with cofounder Friedcat (烤猫) Wu invested in the bitcoin mining company ASICMINER, one of the first companies to produce application-specific integrated circuits (ASIC) used to mine Bitcoin worldwide.
 Although initially successful with more than a thousand times of investment return given to its investors, Friedcat later ran into technical difficulties and exited the business.
 Wu also lost his investment purchasing hardware from another mining hardware company, Canaan Creative.